jvillacinda11/v-fitment-mern/README.md

 ## About the App
 This will be a basic CRUD (Create Read Update and Delete) app that runs a MERN stack.
 This will be a reference where you can search for vehicles based on user specificied criteria such as generation name, engine name, make or model name.
 There a login functionality and only admin level users can add other users.

+**NOTE:** This is an app that is intended as a refresher for me and not going to used as a production app.

 ## User Levels

 - **Basic user**